-I’m now the proud owner of the British Annual Canada Travel Award for Best Online Coverage, on account of a post published here on Go Eat Do.
+Stuart Forster discusses becoming the proud owner of a British Annual Canada Travel Award for Best Online Coverage.

 It’s a huge honour to be presented with one of the prestigious awards, known within the travel industry as BACTAs.
 The annual awards are organised by Destination Canada and 2017’s ceremony was their 27th edition.